 The first part of the programme targets confidence building, which Ngwobia says is integral to ensure the success of the training.
 “We want women to realise what they are truly capable of.”

 The following days focus on improving communication skills, understanding drivers of conflict and using interreligious dialogue for peace.

 The initiative has been recognised by UN Women, and participants have been given the designation of Women Peace Mentors.
 Mentors are tasked with training other women in Nigeria to actively engage with peace and security issues and to campaign against gender injustices in their communities.

 Ngwobia believes this is an important step in empowering women, which she defines as creating “an atmosphere where women can make informed decisions about their own personal interests and benefits, as well as for their community.”

 Targeted grassroots initiatives like Ngwobia’s, as well as campaigns at the national level have gradually opened up doors for women to take on more leadership roles across the continent.
 “In the last 20 years, women's representation in national parliaments has increased, especially with the African Union (AU) 50:50 parity campaign and the AU gender policy in 2010,” according to the United Nations Office of the Special Adviser on Africa.
-“However, the share of parliamentary seats at the regional average remains low at only 22.4% for women and 77.6% for men, with a slightly lower average for ministerial positions occupied by women.”
+“However, the share of parliamentary seats at the regional average remains low at only 22.4 per cent for women and 77.6 per cent for men, with a slightly lower average for ministerial positions occupied by women.”